clickrain/switch/README.md

 # Switch

-Switch is a Grid- and Matrix-compatible Field Type add-on for ExpressionEngine that enables easy either-or switches.
+Switch is a Grid-compatible Field Type add-on for ExpressionEngine that enables easy either-or switches.

 ## A note about support